idanarye/vim-merginal/README.md

 offers interactive TUI for:

  * Viewing the list of branches
- * Checkint out branches from that list
+ * Checking out branches from that list
  * Creating new branches
  * Deleting branches
  * Merging branches